lEuT01/fundamental-physics-modelling/README.md

 ### 1. The Travelling Salesperson Problem (TSP)

 - Implementation of a simulated annealing algorithm to solve the TSP
-- Visualization of path optimization across U.S. capital cities
+- Visualisation of path optimisation across U.S. capital cities
 - Analysis of temperature schedules and convergence rates
-- Exploration of parameter optimization for finding global minima
+- Exploration of parameter optimisation for finding global minima
 - Comparison of different cooling rates (α values)

 ### 2. The Tacoma Narrows Bridge Disaster Model